evencycu/go-project-template/README.md

     You can use vscode in all your environments.
     If you are using WSL2, you can launch vscode within your Ubuntu Linux.
     Type "code" in your command prompt.
-    Then you can install go extention in vscode marketplace.
+    Then you can install go extension in vscode marketplace.

     Vim-go is a good choice if you are a hardcore vi user.